Linn LM-1

 The Linn LM-1 Drum Computer is a drum machine manufactured by Linn Electronics and released in 1980.
-It was the first drum machine to use samples of acoustic drums, and one of the first programmable drum machines.
-Its designer, the American engineer Roger Linn, wanted a machine that would produce more realistic drum sounds and offer more than preset patterns.
+It was one of the first programmable drum machines and the first to use samples of acoustic drums.
+Its designer, the American engineer Roger Linn, wanted a machine that would produce more realistic sounds and offer more than preset patterns.

 The LM-1 became a staple of 1980s pop music and helped establish drum machines as credible tools.
-It appeared on records by artists including the Human League, Gary Numan, Mecano, Icehouse, Michael Jackson and particularly Prince.
+It appeared on records by artists including the Human League, Gary Numan, Mecano, Icehouse, Michael Jackson, Queen, Tears For Fears, Steve Winwood and particularly Prince.
 The LM-1 was succeeded in 1982 by the LinnDrum.

 Development

 The LM-1 was designed by the American engineer and guitarist Roger Linn in the late 1970s.
 Linn was dissatisfied with drum machines available at the time, such as the Roland CR-78, and wanted a machine that did not simply play preset patterns and "sound like crickets".

 At the suggestion of the Toto keyboardist Steve Porcaro, Linn recorded samples of real drums to a computer chip.
 By the late 1970s, the technology required to store and play samples had become small and affordable enough to use in his drum machine.
 As the samples were stored as digital audio, they would not degrade like those of earlier devices, such as the Chamberlin Rhythmate, which used tape loops.

-As per one 1985 interview, Linn confirmed the samples were mostly from session drummer Art Wood, with hand clap sounds from Tom Petty and the Heartbreakers.
-Linn introduced the shuffle feature after he discovered that his code would record his playing and play it back in perfect sixteenth notes, effectively correcting his timing.
+Linn said the samples were mostly played by the session drummer Art Wood, with handclaps by Tom Petty and the Heartbreakers.
+Linn introduced the quantization feature after he discovered that his code would record his playing and play it back in perfect sixteenth notes, effectively correcting his timing.
 To implement swing beats, he delayed the playback of alternate sixteenth notes.

-Linn showed his prototype to the pianist Leon Russell, who often used drum machines to record with.
-He immediately asked to purchase one, and used it to record drums for every track on his 1979 album Life and Love.

 Sounds and features

 The LM-1 features twelve 8-bit percussion samples, which can be individually tuned: kick, snare, hi-hat, cabasa, tambourine, two toms, two congas, cowbell, claves, and hand claps.
-Cymbal sounds were not included, due to the cost of long sound samples at the time.
-Each sound can be tuned, and has its own output to allow processing by external hardware.
+Cymbal sounds were not included due to the cost of long sound samples at the time.
+Each sound can be tuned and has its own output to allow processing by external hardware.
 The LM-1 also introduced features such as "timing correct" (quantization) and "shuffle" (swing), and the ability to chain patterns.